Dehydrating Apples: Six Fun Projects for Apple Lovers

 Dehydrated Apples

-Photo above: Dried apple slices after storage in an airtight jar for six months.
+Photo: Dried apple slices, which were not pretreated, after storage in an airtight jar for six months.
 Shows minimal browning from oxidation.

 Dehydrating Grated Apples Dipped in Lemon Juice.